node-red/nr-monaco-build/readme.md

 http://localhost:8080/demo.html
 ```

-and you should see monaco editor with the cobalt theme and French menus (try opening the context menu with a right click)
+and you should see monaco editor with the monokai theme and French menus (try opening the context menu with a right click)

 ### Add to node-red src
     cp -r output/monaco/dist \